-We were pleased to have been awarded the highly commended in the Best Public Sector Benefits category in the Employee Benefits Awards 2024 in recognition of our support for staff financial, emotional and physical wellbeing.
+We were pleased to have been awarded the Highly Commended in the Best Public Sector Benefits category in the Employee Benefits Awards 2024 in recognition of our support for staff financial, emotional and physical wellbeing.

-Our reward programmes has continued to thrive in 2024, with over 6,800 staff members nominated through our recognition programme.
+The success of our reward programmes has continued to thrive in 2024, with over 6,800 staff members nominated through our recognition programme.
 These nominations highlight the extraordinary contributions made by our dedicated team, whether it's through their clinical excellence or invaluable support in non-clinical roles.
-As part of We Are UHS week 2024, we proudly celebrated the UHS Champions Awards at a special ceremony at the Hilton Ageas Bowl.
+As part of WeAreUHS week 2024, we proudly celebrated the UHS Champions Awards at a special ceremony at the Hilton Ageas Bowl.
 This year saw the largest uptake to date, with over 600 nominations across various categories that reflect our core values, further demonstrating our commitment to recognising outstanding contributions from both clinical and non-clinical staff.